 MCH Best.
-NPM 15: Adequate Insurance Coverage
+NPM 15: Continuous and Adequate Insurance

+Strategy.
 Expansion of Coverage Eligibility

-MCH Strategy.
+Approach.
 Promote expansion of Medicaid benefit eligibility through support of Medicaid buy-in policy.

 Overview.
 Children who reside in states that expanded public health insurance programs to parents participate in Medicaid at a rate that is 20 percentage points higher than of those who live in states with no expansions.1,2